 KANSAS RESIDENTS - FILL OUT THIS FORM

-ENROLLMENT FORM - KANSAS ORGAN AND TISSUE DONOR REGISTRY
+ENROLLMENT FORM - KANSAS ORGAN AND TISSUE DONOR REGISTRY LIFE

-"Do you want your name a dded to the Kansas Organ and Tissue Donor Registry?
+"Do you want your name a dded to the Kansas Organ and l Tissue Donor Registry?
 Ransas

 By signing this form, your name will be added to a confidential list of potential donors maintained by Midwest Transplant Network.
 Your information can only be released upon your death and will only be shared with your family by medical professionals or hospital staff.
 Participation in this registry is voluntary.
 You do not have to be in the Organ and Tissue Donor Registry to be an organ and tissue donor, but participation will authorize donation upon your death.

 PARTICIPANT'S NAME: FIRST

 LAST FIRST MIDDLE SUFFIX

 PARTICIPANT'S ADDRESS: NUMBER STREET CITY

-STATE ZIP CODE SEX:
+STATE ZIP CODE COUNTY OF RESI DENCE

-~ ~
+DATE OF BIRTH: SEX: RACE:

 PARTICIPANT'S DRIVER'S LI CENSE# OR SOCIAL SECURITY#:

 REQUIRED

 PHONE NUMBER: OPTIONAL

 PARTICIPANT'S SIGNATURE DATE:

-PARENT/GUARDIAN SIGNAT
+PARENT/GUARDIAN SIGNAT URE: DATE:

-PARENT/GUARDIAN SIGNATURE: DATE: DATE: DATE:
+PARENT/GUARDIAN SIGNATURE: DATE: DATE: DATE: Must sign as a witness for persons under the age of 18.

-MID TRAN NET WEST ISPLANT Vork Mail or Fax completed form to: Midwest Transplant Network 1900 West 47 th Place Ste 400 Westwood KS 66205 Fax#: 1-888-672-8087 Phone#: 1-888-744-4531
+MID TRAN NET WEST ISPLANT vork Mail or Fax completed form to: Midwest Transplant Network 1900 West 47 th Place Ste 400 Westwood KS 66205 Fax#: 1-888-672-8087 Phone#: 1-888-744-4531